 Basic net income per share is computed using the weighted average number of common shares outstanding during the period.
 Diluted net income per share is computed using the weighted average number of common shares and, if dilutive, potential common shares outstanding during the period.
 Potential common shares comprise shares issuable upon the exercise or settlement of share-based awards using the treasury stock method.
-The computation of diluted net income per share does not assume conversion, exercise, or contingent issuance of securities that would have an anti-dilutive effect (i.e., an increase in earnings per share amounts or a decrease in loss per share amounts) on net income per share.
+The computation of diluted net income per share does not assume conversion, exercise, or contingent issuance of securities that would have an anti-dilutive effect (i.e., an increase in earnings per share amounts) on net income per share.
 Additionally, for purposes of calculating the numerator of diluted net income per share, the net income attributable to Sohu is adjusted for two factors as following: